cristian-guerrero/legion-go-tricks/README.md

   - handycon will also need to be manually disabled after every major OS update
 - ChimeraOS's emulation implementation interferes with Emudeck, you'll need to manually disable the ChimeraOS implementation
 - Only desktop option is Gnome, so anyone that prefers KDE will have to look elsewhere

-## Nobara Deck Edition

-**Pros**

-- Recommended for those more familiar with Linux, and don't mind troubleshooting a lot or tinkering
-- Nobara is the most similar to a standard Linux distro, and does not have a read-only root filesystem
-- This provides the most flexibility for running custom kernels, modifying system files, etc
-- Can setup most workarounds and tools for a great experience on the Legion Go
-- will start shipping with HHD by default for full controller support

-**Cons**

-- Nobara tends to run cutting edge kernels, and makes other frequent changes to the OS
-  - This often leads to updates introducing bugs or breaking features on the Legion Go
-- Due to no read-only root FS, easier to accidentally mess up your device and put it into a borked state
-- Nobara is basically run by one dev, GloriousEggroll (same guy behind GE-Proton), along with a few helpers
-  - While GloriousEggroll does excellent work, Nobara is understaffed and it will sometimes be difficult to get help or support if you run into problems
-- Only Desktop is KDE, so if you prefer Gnome, you'll have to look elsewhere or manually install + manage it.

 # Resources